microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/01-IntroToAzureSQL.md

 Basically, Gen4 hardware offers substantially more memory per vCore.
 However, Gen5 hardware allows you to scale up compute resources much higher.
 [New Gen4 databases are no longer supported in certain regions](https://azure.microsoft.com/en-us/updates/gen-4-hardware-on-azure-sql-database-approaching-end-of-life-in-2020/), where Gen5 is available in most regions worldwide.
 As technology advances, you can expect that the hardware will change as well.
 For example, Fsv2-series (compute optimized) and M-series (memory optimized) hardware options recently became available in public preview for Azure SQL DB.
 You can review the latest hardware generations and availability [here](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-service-tiers-vcore#hardware-generations).

-> Note: If you choose General Purpose within Azure SQL DB and want to use the serverless compute tier, Gen5 hardware is the only option and it currently can scale up to 16 vCores.
+> Note: If you choose General Purpose within Azure SQL DB and want to use the serverless compute tier, Gen5 hardware is currently the only option and it currently can scale up to 16 vCores.

 In this module, you learned about Azure SQL, including the deployment options, purchasing models, service tiers, and hardware choices.
 Hopefully, you also have a better understanding of what to choose when.
 In the next module, you'll learn more about deploying and configuring Azure SQL.